mWater/mwater-visualization/src/expressions/axes/Axis Design.md

 It contains:
  expr: expression
  aggr: optional aggregation (e.g. sum)
- xform: transformation to be applied. object with `type` field.
+ xform: optional transformation to be applied. object with `type` field.
 See below
  colorMap: TBD

 ## Xforms

 types:

-`none`: identity
-`bin`: convert into bins. always has `numBins` integer. type enum `date`: convert to complete date e.g. `2015-02-08`. type date `year`: year only e.g. `2015-01-01`. type date `yearmonth`: year and month only e.g. `2015-02-01`. type date
+`bin`: convert into bins. always has `numBins` integer and `min` and `max`. type enum `date`: convert to complete date e.g. `2015-02-08`. type date `year`: year only e.g. `2015-01-01`. type date `yearmonth`: year and month only e.g. `2015-02-01`. type date